 Within the U.S. government, the Coast Guard is the U.S. agency responsible for polar icebreaking.
-The Coast Guard's polar ice operations support 9 of the service's 11 statutory missions.
-225 The roles of U.S. polar icebreakers can be summarized as follows:
+U.S. polar ice operations conducted in large part by the Coast Guard's polar icebreakers support nine of the Coast Guard's 11 statutory missions.239 The roles of U.S. polar icebreakers can be summarized as follows:

-- conducting and supporting scientific research in the Arctic and Antarctic; - defending U.S. sovereignty in the Arctic by helping to maintain a U.S. presence in U.S. territorial waters in the region; - defending other U.S. interests in polar regions, including economic interests in waters that are within the U.S. exclusive economic zone (EEZ) north of Alaska; - monitoring sea traffic in the Arctic, including ships bound for the United States; and - conducting other typical Coast Guard missions (such as search and rescue, law enforcement, and protection of marine resources) in Arctic waters, including U.S. territorial waters north of Alaska.
+- conducting and supporting scientific research in the Arctic and Antarctic; - defending U.S. sovereignty in the Arctic by helping to maintain a U.S. presence in U.S. territorial waters in the region; - defending other U.S. interests in polar regions, including economic interests in waters that are within the U.S. exclusive economic zone (EEZ) north of Alaska; - monitoring sea traffic in the Arctic, including ships bound for the United States; and